zephyrproject-rtos/zephyr/doc/glossary.rst

       The set of Zephyr-supplied files that implement the Zephyr kernel, including its core services, device drivers, network stack, and so on.

+   power domain
+      A power domain is a collection of devices for which power is applied and removed collectively in a single action.
+Power domains are represented by :c:struct:`device`.

    power gating
       Power gating reduces power consumption by shutting off areas of an integrated circuit that are not in use.